Mitte, Hanover: Zoo

 In the Zoo quarter (also called Zooviertel and rarely called Hindenburgviertel) is the eponymous Hanover Zoo.
 Located within the quarter is the Stadthalle Hannover and the Stadtpark (city park), which was built on the grounds of the first Bundesgartenschau of 1951.
 The entire northern part of the Eilenriede belongs to the district.
 As such, the Lister Tower is also located in the Zoo district and not in the List district.
 The Hochschule für Musik, Theater und Medien Hannover is headquartered at the Neues Haus plaza.

 Borough Council

 The council of the Mitte borough has 19 elected members and meets about eleven times a year.
 In addition to the announcement in the daily newspapers, the dates and the planned consultation points of the meetings open to the public can also be found on the city's website.
 The distribution of seats, the members of the city district council and their accessibility are presented on the website as well.

+Population

+The borough's population has been rising steadily since 2005.